Evaluation of transition rates from nonequilibrium instantons: Acknowledgements

-The source code for an instanton calculation and the data that supports the findings of this study are openly available online \cite{SourceData}.\\ \\ ERH is grateful for financial support from the Swiss National Science Foundation through Grant 214242.
+ERH is grateful for financial support from the Swiss National Science Foundation through Grant 214242.
 DTL was supported by NSF Grant No.\ CHE-1954580 and the Alfred P. Sloan Foundation.
 The authors thank Dr.\ Jorge L.\ Rosa-Raíces for support with the DVR calculations.